plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 but you wouldn't be able to do any finer control without writing scripts to send ipc commands for each one.

-What if if we ran it without --novideo?
+What if if we ran it without `--novideo`?

 Then we have full control, but both instances are visible, and when a new one opens it takes focus.
 It should be trivial to hide the one that's waiting.